the-turing-way/the-turing-way/book/website/communication/civil-society.md

 ### How to involve civil society

 In order to involve civil society, you need to think about about the target audience first.
 Once you have identified the audience, you can search on the internet to find out which organisations or communities would be relevant to contact.
+Sometimes, especially if you are looking to do work in an environemnt with which you are unfamiliar, such as a different country, you might consider reaching out to a larger organisation, for example the United Nations, who works with civil society in the country of interest and can serve as a bridge to connect to the right people.
 If your audience has a specific geographic distribution, you could also try contacting local government office to find connections.
 Reach out to these communities in whichever their preferred communication channel is.
 Not every community has a website where such information might be available, so it is important that you find the right contact to connect you further.